International Organization of Securities Commissions

 The World Federation of Exchanges is the trade association for the operators of regulated financial exchanges.
 With 64 members from around the globe, the WFE develops and promotes standards in markets, supporting reform in the regulation of OTC derivatives markets, international cooperation and coordination among regulators.
 WFE exchanges are home to nearly 45,000 listed companies.
 WFE statistics database covers more than 350 indicators and 70 years of data from exchanges worldwide.

-Arab Federation of Exchanges
+The Arab Federation of Capital Markets

 Africa & Middle East Depositories Association